pvamshi/angular/src/contents/articles/services/index.md

 * Minimal code in Controller ( only appending the services to view and write)
 * Angular adds watchers by default to all views so no need to add extra watchers
+* Controllers wont store data.
+Being very light they can be modularized and played around

 #### Problems ( Solution 2)
 ** Problem 1 ** : ( very important) Watchers cause infinite http calls.